 There has been widespread discussion in recent weeks that the U.S. average corn yield in 2014 will set a new record, perhaps exceeding the previous record yield of 164.7 bushels in 2009 by a considerable margin.
 High yield expectations are based on generally favorable growing conditions to date and on the high percentage of the crop rated in good or excellent condition.
 The USDA’s Crop Progress report estimated that 75 percent of the crop in the 18 major producing states was in either good or excellent condition as of July 6.
 That is the largest percentage in those two categories for that week since 1999, the fifth largest since the report was initiated in 1986, and 10 points above the average for 1986 through 2013.
 The high crop ratings have undoubtedly contributed to the continued downward slide in corn prices.

-In a farmdoc daily article last week, Carl Zulauf provided estimates of the level of "high" U.S. average corn yields under good growing conditions, which turned out to be in the low- to mid-170s range.
-In related and earlier work, Gary Schnitkey showed that for the U.S. to have an average corn yield significantly above trend the majority of corn producing counties must have above trend yields.
-The purpose of the today's article is to specifically identify the summer weather conditions that contribute to high U.S. corn yields and compare weather conditions to date in 2014 with those previous very favorable conditions.
+In a farmdoc daily article (July 2, 2014), Carl Zulauf provided estimates of the level of “high” U.S. average corn yields under good growing conditions, which turned out to be in the low- to mid-170s range.
+In related and earlier work (farmdoc daily March 25, 2014), Gary Schnitkey showed that for the U.S. to have an average corn yield significantly above trend the majority of corn producing counties must have above trend yields.
+The purpose of the today’s article is to specifically identify the summer weather conditions that contribute to high U.S. corn yields and compare weather conditions to date in 2014 with those previous very favorable conditions.

 We first start with a brief discussion of the calculation of the trend of U.S. average corn yields.
 The most common way to identify the trend is illustrated in Figure 1.
 Actual average yields over a specified period of time are plotted and a trend line is fit to those yields.
 In this case, yields from 1960 through 2013 are plotted and the best fit is a linear trend.
 As indicated by the equation in Figure 1, the U.S. average corn yield increased by an average of 1.7928 bushels per acre from 1960 through 2013 and the trend yield explained 88 percent of the variation in actual annual yields (R2 = 0.8804).
 The calculation of the linear trend and the fit of the trend may vary according to the time period considered.
 This method of calculating trend is “unconditional,” in the sense that the influence of weather conditions and technology on the average yield in each year is not explicitly disentangled.